jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   - **osteopath** means a health practitioner who—
     (a) is, or is deemed to be, registered with the Osteopathic Council established by section 114(4) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of osteopathy; and
     (b) holds a current practising certificate
-  - **other dependant** means a person who has all the following characteristics immediately before a deceased claimant's death
+  - **other dependant** means a person who has all the following characteristics immediately before a deceased claimant's death:
     (a) because of his or her physical or mental condition, he or she is financially dependent on the deceased claimant:
     (b) he or she is deriving average earnings per week of less than the minimum weekly earnings as determined under clause 42(3) of Schedule 1:
     (c) he or she is not the deceased claimant's spouse or partner: